Beardstown, Illinois: Geography

 Beardstown is located on the Illinois River.

 According to the 2021 census gazetteer files, Beardstown has a total area of 3.65 sqmi, of which 3.62 sqmi (or 99.21%) is land and 0.03 sqmi (or 0.79%) is water.

 Economy

 Beardstown is located on the Illinois River, which plays an important role in the economy and history of the community, and is the site of two grain terminals where farm products are transferred to barges for transport.
 Hunting, fishing, and outdoor recreation along the river contribute to the local economy.

-A large pork slaughterhouse, formerly owned by Kraft and Cargill now by JBS, is a major employer and has attracted a substantial immigrant population to Beardstown in recent years.
+A large pork slaughterhouse, formerly owned by Kraft and Cargill and now by JBS, is a major employer and has attracted a substantial immigrant population to Beardstown in recent years.

 The slaughterhouse and the people employed there were the focus of an economic and urban planning analysis by Faranak Miraftab, an Iranian-American urban scholar and professor of Urban and Regional Planning at the University of Illinois Urbana-Champaign.
 Her book, Global Heartland: Displaced Labor, Transnational Lives and Local Placemaking, discusses the economic and political forces that brought emigrants and immigrants to Beardstown.